Kubernetes Resource Visibility Limit

 • Check the logs for the Argus & Collectorset-Controller pods

-If Helm install commands were successful, but your cluster hasn’t been added to monitoring successfully:
+If Helm install commands succeed, but your cluster is not added to monitoring:

 • Check whether the Collector Group added.
 If it wasn’t, there may be an issue with the LogicMonitor API Tokens provided.
 You can use the LogicMonitor Audit Log to identify if the request was denied.